Tanato/js-automated-test-guidelines/README.md

 **Why?** Errors on external dependencies should not break your unit tests.

-**Why?** Tests that cross boundaries should be tested as Integration Tests.
+**Why?** Tests that cross boundaries should be tested as Component Tests.

 ### Fake Dependencies